 Walking the Tasmanian Trail - Day 25

-After about an hour I emerged from the tree lined forestry road into a cleared area and the big open sky before me was like a breath of fresh air.
+After about an hour I emerged from the tree-lined forestry road into a cleared area and the big open sky before me was like a breath of fresh air.
 However, as I walked into this Forestry clearing the destruction of the trees felt desolate.
-It looked like a massacre with a debris of dried out dead trees lying in piles on the ground around me.
+It looked like a massacre with the debris of dried out dead trees lying in piles on the ground around me.

 I eventually saw Paul waiting for me at our designated lunch break meeting point and we sat on the side of the road to have a cup of coffee and a bite to eat.